Unbounded Differentially Private Quantile and Maximum Estimation: Introduction

 In statistics, quantiles are values that divide the data into specific proportions, such as median that divides the data in half.
 Quantiles are a central statistical method for better understanding a dataset.
 However, releasing quantile values could leak information about specific individuals within a sensitive dataset.
 As a result, it becomes necessary to ensure that individual privacy is ensured within this computation.
 Differential privacy offers a rigorous method for measuring the amount that one individual can change the output of a computation.
 Due it's rigorous guarantees, differential privacy has become the gold standard for measuring privacy.
 This measurement method then offers an inherent tradeoff between accuracy and privacy with outputs of pure noise achieving perfect privacy.
 Thus, the goal of designing algorithms for differentially private quantile computation is to maximize accuracy for a given level of privacy.

-There are a variety of previous methods for computing a given quantile of the dataset that we will cover in Section~\ref{subsec:related}, but each of these requires known bounds on the dataset.
-The most effective and practical method invokes the exponential mechanism~\cite{smith2011privacy}.
+There are a variety of previous methods for computing a given quantile of the dataset that we will cover in Section~\ref{subsec:related}.
+The most effective and practical method invokes the exponential mechanism~\cite{smith2011privacy} over known bounds upon the dataset.
 For computing multiple quantiles this method can be called iteratively.
 Follow-up work showed that it could be called recursively by splitting the dataset at each call to reduce the privacy cost of composition~\cite{kaplan2022differentially}.
 Further, a generalization can be called efficiently in one shot ~\cite{gillenwater2021differentially}.